ParthMiyani/Recognise-Images-and-Classify-Handwritten-Digits/README.md

 ### Neural Network with keras

-In this notebook, I use keras library to get database and serval models from kears to train code.
-It recognize in ten different types of images.
+In this notebook, I use Keras library to get database and serval models from Keras to train code.
+It recognizes ten different types of images.

 ### Neural Network

-In this, I build neural network without the keras.
-I use tensorflow to build and keep track of the model.
-It classify the handwritten digits form 0 to 9 and predict right number with 97.78% accuracy.
+In this, I build a neural network without the Keras.
+I use TensorFlow to build and keep track of the model.
+It classifies the handwritten digits from 0 to 9 and predicts the right number with 97.78% accuracy.